supert3amuk/.github/profile/README.md

 * You shouldn't be doing the same tasks over and over like creating a README from scratch
 * You should implement DRY principles to the rest of your life :smile:-->

-Of course, tools to help you get your projects of the ground.
+Of course, tools to help you get your projects of the ground suchas a chatbot that can write you a Solana Program.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>